Orbit determination: History

 Orbit determination has a long history, beginning with the prehistoric discovery of the planets and subsequent attempts to predict their motions.
 Johannes Kepler used Tycho Brahe's careful observations of Mars to deduce the elliptical shape of its orbit and its orientation in space, deriving his three laws of planetary motion in the process.

 The mathematical methods for orbit determination originated with the publication in 1687 of the first edition of Newton's Principia, which gave a method for finding the orbit of a body following a parabolic path from three observations.
 This was used by Edmund Halley to establish the orbits of various comets, including that which bears his name.
 Newton's method of successive approximation was formalised into an analytic method by Euler in 1744, whose work was in turn generalised to elliptical and hyperbolic orbits by Lambert in 1761–1777.

-Another milestone in orbit determination was Carl Friedrich Gauss' assistance in the "recovery" of the dwarf planet Ceres in 1801.
+Another milestone in orbit determination was Carl Friedrich Gauss's assistance in the "recovery" of the dwarf planet Ceres in 1801.
 Gauss's method was able to use just three observations (in the form of celestial coordinates) to find the six orbital elements that completely describe an orbit.
 The theory of orbit determination has subsequently been developed to the point where today it is applied in GPS receivers as well as the tracking and cataloguing of newly observed minor planets.

 Observational data

 In order to determine the unknown orbit of a body, some observations of its motion with time are required.
 In early modern astronomy, the only available observational data for celestial objects were the right ascension and declination, obtained by observing the body as it moved in its observation arc, relative to the fixed stars, using an optical telescope.
 This corresponds to knowing the object's relative direction in space, measured from the observer, but without knowledge of the distance of the object, i.e. the resultant measurement contains only direction information, like a unit vector.

 With radar, relative distance measurements (by timing of the radar echo) and relative velocity measurements (by measuring the Doppler effect of the radar echo) are possible using radio telescopes.
 However, the returned signal strength from radar decreases rapidly, as the inverse fourth power of the range to the object.
 This generally limits radar observations to objects relatively near the Earth, such as artificial satellites and Near-Earth objects.
-Larger apertures permit tracking of transponders on interplanetary spacecraft throughout the solar system, and radar astronomy of natural bodies.
+Larger apertures permit tracking of transponders on interplanetary spacecraft throughout the Solar System, and radar astronomy of natural bodies.

 Various space agencies and commercial providers operate tracking networks to provide these observations.
-See Category:Deep Space Network for a partial listing.
+See :Category:Deep space networks for a partial listing.
 Space-based tracking of satellites is also regularly performed.
 See List of radio telescopes#Space-based and Space Network.